Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 When using Kaplan-Meier estimator, some assumptions must be taken into account:

-* All observations - both censored and defaulted - are used in estimation
+* All observations - both censored and defaulted - are used in estimation.
-* There is no cohort effect on survival, so the subjects have the same survival probability regardless of their nature and time of appearance in study
+* There is no cohort effect on survival, so the subjects have the same survival probability regardless of their nature and time of appearance in study.
-* Individuals who are censored have the same survival probabilities as those who are continued to be examined
+* Individuals who are censored have the same survival probabilities as those who are continued to be examined.
 * The survival probability is equal for all subjects.

-The main disadvantage of this method is that it cannot estimate survival probability considering all covariates in the data (it is an *univariate* approach) which shows no individual estimations but theoverall population survival distribution.
+The main disadvantage of this method is that it cannot estimate survival probability considering all covariates in the data (it is an *univariate* approach) which shows no individual estimations but the overall population survival distribution.
 In comparison, semi- and parametric models allow to analyse all covariates and estimate $S(t)$ with respect to them.

 {{< gist dariasmorodina d2734217afc6a5585451cbefa2526fcb >}}

->The estimated $S(t)$ can be plotted as a stepwise function of overall population of individuals.
+The estimated $S(t)$ can be plotted as a stepwise function of overall population of individuals.
 As an example, in the plot below, it is clear that for time $t = 10$ months the probability that borrowers survive beyond this time is about 75%.

 {{< figure src="/blog/img/seminar/group2_SurvivalAnalysis/kmf.png" width="850" height="450" link="group2_SurvivalAnalysis/kmf.png">}}